adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 #### 22.WindowsDefender-Status
 - Check the status of the Windows Defender service and components and disable it for security testing to prevent threat detection.

+#### 23.AdminLocal-Config
+Delete the default local administrator and create a new user that is part of the local administrators group.